alpenlabs/docs/docs/index.md

   the only way to reorganize this block is to reorganize the bitcoin block that the Strata block was confirmed in.

-You can find detailed technical information in the "How Strata Works" section of this documentation.
+You can find detailed technical information in the "How Strata works" section of this documentation.

 !!! note